 [Section 85B inserted by No. 58 of 1992 s.
 10; amended by No. 55 of 2004 s.
 174.]

-86. General order varying civil penalty
+86. Declaration under s.
+85 as to 2 or more contracts

 (1) Where a credit provider has contravened or failed to comply with this Act or the Credit (Administration) Act 1984, in respect of 2 or more regulated contracts, he may apply to the Tribunal for a determination under section 85 and the Tribunal, without affecting the liability of a person to be convicted of an offence under this Act or the Credit (Administration) Act 1984 —

-(a) may make a determination under section 85 in relation to one or more specified regulated contracts;
+(a) may make a determination under section 85 in relation to one or more specified regulated contracts; and